apify/crawlee/docs/guides/getting_started.md

 always the same.
 Knowing that, we can pass an array of those parameters on `INPUT` and build the URLs dynamically, which would allow us to scrape different categories without changing the source code.
 Let's get to it!

-First, we set up our `INPUT`, either in the `INPUT` form of the actor on Apify Platform, or by creating an `INPUT.json` in our default key value store locally.
+First, we set up our `INPUT`, either in the `INPUT` form of the actor on the Apify platform, or by creating an `INPUT.json` in our default key-value store locally.

 ```json